Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods: Failure of Equilibrium Concepts

+Furthermore, there are no other generalized Nash equilibria with the same $\param$ parameters, i.e. the set of $\tilde \paramZ$ which satisfy Equation~\eqref{eq:c_constraint} are exactly the set of $\tilde \paramZ$ such that $(\tilde \paramZ, \param)$ is a GNE. \end{proposition}

-\begin{proof} The change from $c$ to $\tilde c$ does not change the $a$ parameters that optimize Equation~\eqref{eq:no_c_gne}, and we can see that Equation~\eqref{eq:c_constraint} ensures that the new $(\tilde c, a)$ remains feasible for each principal's optimization. \end{proof}
+\begin{proof} The change from $\paramZ$ to $\tilde \paramZ$ does not change the $\param$ parameters that optimize Equation~\eqref{eq:no_c_gne}, and we can see that Equation~\eqref{eq:c_constraint} ensures that the new $(\tilde \paramZ, \param)$ remains feasible for each principal's optimization.
+Conversely, the GNE condition will imply Equation~\eqref{eq:c_constraint}. \end{proof}